devriesb/hive_query/README.md

   1. Download the "hql_form.xml" template found here: https://raw.githubusercontent.com/devriesb/hive_query/master/templates/hql_form.xml

-  2. Import the template into the NiFi instance running on the HDP Sandbox
+  1. Import the template into the NiFi instance running on the HDP Sandbox

+  1. Instantiate the template.

-  3. Start all processors in the template.
+  1. Start all processors in the template.
       - There will be processors that are invalid due to dependencies on services that have not been started... start those services, then start the processors.

-  4. The Hive Query App will be available at : http://sandbox-hdp.hortonworks.com:18081/hql.html
+  1. The Hive Query App will be available at : http://sandbox-hdp.hortonworks.com:18081/hql.html

        - You may need to wait / refresh for the app to initially become available, as when the NiFi flow starts it needs to download / unpack / install the Hive Query App.
 You can examine the NiFi flow for any issues.